Homepage > Journal > How to present products on product pages?

 Not everybody is a visual learner, just like not everyone has enough active imagination to visualize a product based on a description.

 It's also worth taking care of the tone of product descriptions.
-You need to definitely:
+You need to:

-• Strive for maximal understandability of the description, offer an explanation of terms, and avoid jargon
+• Strive for maximal understandability of the description, explain terms, and avoid jargon.

-• Aim to be concise, specific, and suggestive with the description
+• Aim to be concise, specific, and suggestive with a description that communicates a clear value proposition.

-• Use language that is as natural as possible but at the same time grammatically and stylistically correct, also regarding punctuation
+• Use language that is as natural as possible but also grammatically and stylistically correct regarding punctuation.

-• Ensure visual formatting of product descriptions that facilitates scanning and finding the most crucial information.
+• Ensure visual formatting of product description that facilitates scanning and finding the most crucial information.

 A description of an Alfofarm Calominal Duo product.
 A formatted description in terms of scanning and easiness of reaching information. | Source: Apteka-Mellisa.pl